Examples of Capital Expenditure

 - Licensing and rights

-Given below are the top examples of capital expenditure.
+Given below are the top examples of capex.

 New production unit set up by ABC Ltd. which would increase its production capacity by 300 MT.